Basic Guideline of a Custody Evaluation - Texas

 • either parent’s history of domestic violence or child abuse

-• the child’s preference—if the child is of a sufficient age and maturity
+• the child’s preference—if the child is of sufficient age and maturity

 • recommendations from expert witnesses, custody evaluators, or psychologists